-UN charter.
-I recognise that many of the intellectual assumptions underlying current human rights standards are of European origin.
-And that much of the friction and misunderstanding which sometimes characterise international debates on human rights reflect the differences between a liberal democracy, on the one hand, and countries where individual rights have no strong foundation in the national culture, on the other.
+Having said all that, one has to recognise that many of the intellectual assumptions underlying current international civil and political human rights standards are of European origin, and that much of the friction and misunderstanding which sometimes characterise international debates on human rights reflect the differences between a liberal democracy, on the one hand, and countries where individual rights have no strong foundation in the national culture, on the other.

 It is obviously important to appreciate the cultural and social context from which other nations assess questions of individual rights, although there is a big difference between understanding and endorsing.
 If we judge that certain rights are fundamental and universal, then there is an obligation on us to defend those rights.
-After all, we are not dealing here with rights that exist only within a particular cultural context, but with rights which are enshrined in the Universal Declaration of Human Rights and in widely ratified, legally-binding Covenants and Conventions.
+After all, we are not dealing here with rights that exist only within a particular cultural context, but with rights which are, overwhelmingly, enshrined in the Universal Declaration of Human Rights and in widely ratified, legally-binding Covenants and Conventions.
 There is no culture that does not value human dignity and no country which seriously suggests that the Universal Declaration does not apply to it.
 We do the victims of injustice no good to dress their tormentors in the respectable garb of cultural relativism.